shrishrirang/azure-mobile-apps-node/samples/push-on-insert/README.md

 # Features

 * Single Table (TodoItem) with Static Schema
-* Send a Push Notification when a record is inserted
+* Send a Push Notification after a record is inserted

 This project can be used with any of the client projects provided by the QuickStart blade under your Web app in the (Azure Portal)[https://portal.azure.com].